75% of the Class of 2021 comes from outside of Connecticut — representing 28 states, the District of Columbia as w...

 Regardless of the discipline, the School of Engineering is an inclusive community of equally driven and curious professionals who share the same passion for hands-on learning.

 The Quinnipiac University Student Engineering Organization (QUESO) raises engineering awareness through various yearly events and community engagement projects.
 QUESO additionally holds networking events that bring together alumni, students, faculty and employers.

 Engineering students participate in other events that are at once creative, competitive and collaborative.
-The computer science program’s High School Programming Competition bring teams of students together to excite future programmers, while the Annual Hackathon focuses on a variety of topics, including the development of Android apps.
+The computer science program’s High School Programming Competition bring teams of students together to excite future programmers, while the annual Hackathon focuses on a variety of topics, including the development of Android apps.
 The program is aimed at helping the kids improve their math skills, tell time and build stronger vocabularies.
-Off campus, students from all of our degree areas have exceled at competitions such as the CT Tech Challenge, and successfully represented Quinnipiac at the ASEE Northeast conference.
+Off campus, students from all of our degree areas have exceled at competitions such as the Connecticut Technology Council's CT Skills Challenge, and successfully represented Quinnipiac at the ASEE Northeast Conference.

 Preparing you to excel